 MAKING A PLAN:

-The digital portfolios are submitted quite soon after Xmas, please check exact dates with your chosen course – some are as specific as stating a time on the day of the deadline.
-Mid January is common.
+The digital portfolios are submitted quite soon after Xmas, please check the exact dates with your chosen course – some are as specific as stating a time on the day of the deadline.
+Mid-January is common.

 Don’t leave it to the last minute, you need to allow time for your own technical issues but also that the site you’re uploading to might be busy, down, or other unforeseeable problems.
 Hopefully, there won’t be any problems but don’t leave uploading your images to the night before the deadline.